ajeetraina/dhi-sample-demos/kubectl/guides/guides.md

 - Run as the root user
 - Include a shell and package manager
 - Are used to build or compile applications

+FIPS variants include `fips` in the variant name and provide FIPS 140-2 compliant cryptographic modules.
+These images:

+- Include OpenSSL with FIPS provider enabled
+- Are available in both runtime and dev variants
+- Meet compliance requirements for regulated environments

 ## Migrate to a Docker Hardened Image